Rsgm/Hakd/README.md

  * Completely open world, you can hack into/mess with any server on any network you can find.
  * The player controls a server farm.
 For the end game, think of google's or the nsa's data center. (not that I have seen either in person)

 [My to-do list.](https://trello.com/b/aPgl1zpo/hak-d) This also has some of my ideas.
+(This is out of date)

 ###Pictures